roynovich1451/webFinalProject/README.md

 how to use:
-just clone repository to your desktop and open login.html file or (even easier) just copy this adress: https://roynovich1451.github.io/webFinalProject/
+just clone repository to your desktop and open login.html file or (even easier) just click this adress: https://roynovich1451.github.io/webFinalProject/

 need user name and password to login.